RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-08-01-using-datomic-pro-and-building-with-boot.md

  :dependencies '[[com.datomic/datomic-pro "0.9.5206"]])
 ```

-If we try this out, it pretty clearly fails, on my machine spitting
+If we try this out it pretty clearly fails.
+On my machine Boot spat
-out a huge amount of junk error messages that boil down to "Sorry
+out a huge amount of junk that boiled down to "Sorry chap, I couldn't
-chap, I couldn't find com.datomic/datomic-pro version 0.9.5206 for
+find version `0.9.5206` of `com.datomic/datomic-pro` for you."
+Of
-you."
-Of course, this is because we haven't told boot how to look in
+course, this is because we haven't told boot how to look in the Maven
-the Maven repository where it exists: `https://my.datomic.com/repo`.
+repository where it exists: `https://my.datomic.com/repo`.

 Let's try the simplest thing that could possibly work.
 If we look at
 the Boot